 Exchange is only possible when two parties are on equal footing.
 When a society is oppressed, the oppressed group is forced to assimilate into the oppressor’s culture, and the oppressor takes—and discards—whatever it wants from the oppressed group.
 There’s nothing equal about it.

 Here’s a litmus test: if a member of the oppressive, or hegemonic, group can enact some aspect of the oppressed, or subaltern, culture without experiencing repercussions, but if a member of the subaltern group tries to reclaim an aspect of their culture and is punished for it, that’s cultural imperialism/ appropriation at work, not exchange.
-(For example: black women are frequently suspended from school or lose their jobs for wearing their natural hair in protective hairstyles, while white women are hailed as fashion icons for wearing dreads; and white girls can wear Native American headdresses at Coachella and football teams can call themselves the “Redskins” while actual Native Americans lose their land and are labeled terrorists for simply getting too close to the police.)
+(For example: black women are frequently suspended from school or lose their jobs for wearing their natural hair in protective hairstyles, while white women are hailed as fashion icons for wearing dreads; and white girls can wear Native American headdresses at Coachella and football teams can adopt a racial slur as their name while actual Native Americans lose their land and are labeled terrorists for simply getting too close to the police.)

 So a Native American can write a story about Native American culture, but not a white person?